UCLComputerScience/pgta/ra.md

 #### 2) Get an offer

-Sarah Sanders, rather than the Module Leader, will inform you if your application was considered.
+[Departmental lead for PGTAs](mailto:csc.postgradta@ucl.ac.uk) will inform you if your application was considered.

 Under no circumstances should Module Leads contact applicants or vice versa directly to appoint them to modules, without following the steps above.